exonum/exonum-doc/src/home/design-overview.md

 - [Modularity and services](#modularity-and-services) introduces services
   and explains what they are used for.

 This page describes the operation of these components and how they can be used in the development on top of Exonum.

 ## Transaction processing

-Blockchain is literally a chain of blocks.
+Transactions are the main entity Exonum works with.
+They represent atomic patch that should be applied to users data.
+Any node can generate transactions, however these transactions need to be checked and approved before they will be concidered as accepted ones.

+Exonum gathers transactions into blocks and approve the whole block atomically.
+If transaction has not been written to any block yet, it is not regarded as accepted.
+After block approving, every transaction is executed by appropriate Exonum service and is applied to data tables.

+Blocks are combined into the blockchain.
 Every next block includes the hash of the previous block; so, it is impossible to change one block without the appropriate changes for the each of the following blocks.
 In the matter, a blockchain is just a data storage with additional